benedictaquino/football-guys/README.md

 ## Topological Data Analysis

-The idea here is to map the data to a low-dimensional representation.
+The first step here is to map the data to a low-dimensional representation.
 Since I am looking at Fantasy Football data, I believe that the fantasy points of each player is a good low-dimensional projection.
 It is easy to interpret as a metric for a players performance, especially when looking at individual positions.

 From there, I began exploring the data on the players by position.
 For each